Introduction to Web Design & Development

 CAS 133 or equivalent file management and word processing experience.

 Explores the different roles, skill sets, jobs, and tools associated with the website development and design industry.
 Introduces the Web Design Assistant & Development program, including course options, software, and basic web terminology, as well as the uploading of pages to a server using File Transfer Protocol (FTP) and equipment requirements.
 Recommended: CAS 133 or equivalent file management and word processing experience.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisites: IRW 115 or WR 115 or equivalent placement.
 Audit available.

 Upon successful completion of this course, students will be able to: